Offblink/Stale-Project/README.md

 # Stale-Project

-> To make my resume better, I have to upload these f**king stale Projects😕
+> To make my resume better, I have to upload these fucking stale Projects😕

 These are my College Projects.